 Regular members entering PERS prior to January 1, 2010 are eligible for retirement at age 65 with five years of service, at age 60 with ten years of service, or at any age with thirty years of service.
 Regular members entering PERS on or after January 1, 2010 through June 30, 2015 are eligible for retirement at age 65 with five years of service, at age 62 with ten years of service, or at any age with thirty years of service.
-Regular members entering PERS on or after July 1, 2015 are eligible for retirement at age 65 with five years of service, at age 62 with ten years of service, at age 55 with 30 years of service, or at any age with 33 1/3 years of service.
+Regular members entering PERS on or after July 1, 2015 are eligible for retirement at age 65 with five years of service, at age 62 with ten years of service, at age 65 with five years of service, at age 62 with ten years of service, at age 55 with 30 years of service, or at any age with 33 1/3 years of service.

 Police/Fire members entering PERS prior to January 1, 2010 are eligible for retirement at age 65 with five years of service, at age 55 with ten years of service, at age 50 with twenty years of service, or at any age with twenty-five years of service.
-Police/Fire members entering PERS on or after January 1, 2010 through June 30, 2015 are eligible for retirement at age 65 with five years of service, at age 60 with ten years of service, at age 50 with twenty years of service.
-Only service performed in a position as a police officer or firefighter may be counted towards eligibility for retirement as Police/Fire accredited service.
-Police/Fire members entering PERS on or after July 1, 2015 are eligible for retirement at age 65 with five years of service, at age 60 with ten years of service, at age 50 with twenty years of service.
+Police/Fire members entering PERS on or after January 1, 2010 through June 30, 2015 are eligible for retirement at age 65 with five years of service, at age 60 with ten years of service, at age 50 with twenty years of service, or at any age with thirty years of service.
+Only service performed in a position as a police officer or firefighter may be counted towards eligible for retirement at age 65 with five years of service, at age 60 with ten years of service, at age 50 or after July 1, 2015 are eligible for retirement at age 65 with five years of service, at age 60 with ten years of service, at age 50 or after July 1, 2015 are eligible for retirement at age 65 with five years of service, at age 60 with ten years of service, at age 50 with twenty years of service, at age 50 with thirty years of service, or at any age with 31/3 years of service.